seanslma/maki/DevOps/Docker/Add.md

 FROM ubuntu:20.04
 RUN --mount=type=bind,from=downloader,source=/downloads,target=/downloads dpkg -i /downloads/*.deb
 ```
+In this case, the layers in the first stage will be dropped after the second stage run.
+So the conda package files will not be preserved in the final image.

 ## ADD failed: Forbidden path outside the build context
 This error occurs because the path you're trying to add with the ADD instruction is located outside the Docker build context.